 We’re not into generating extra waste: the vegetables we harvest for the meal kits come in bins that are returned to our farmers to use again.
-We bring you our meal kits with that same ethos, the paper is compostable, we take back the twine to reuse, and we keep the plastic as minimal as possible.
+We bring you our meal kits with that same ethos, the paper is compostable, we take back the twine to reuse, the sauce cups are compostable (PLA from corn) and we keep the plastic as minimal as possible.

 About Laurel Valchuis

 I started al FreshCo in Ireland, where I was working on a magical small scale organic farm overlooking the sea.
 The farmer was having a great growing season, and found herself with too many vegetables to off-load onto her CSA customers.
 Others were reluctant to take the vast abundance of beautiful vegetables: “How on earth do I consume 2 pounds of kohl rabi?” al FreshCo Meal Kits were born!
 I channeled inspiration from travels in Africa and Southeast Asia and started coming up with creative ways to cook excess produce from the farm, working to make it as quick and painless as possible to eat your kohl rabi, et al. Now there was no excuse not to eat all those beautifully, locally grown vegetables!